rehierl/node-tree-outliner/about-sequences.md

 Which of these actions need to be executed must be defined for each node type.

+Note - Nodes must be associated with a section while they are being entered.
+**TODO** - explain why

 <!-- ======================================================================= -->
 ## Node sequences